Beyond the Mood Swings

 individuals' general anxiety levels and affective ToM abilities.
 The goal was to understand whether specific cycle

-social-cognitive processing.
+phases influence mental health and social-cognitive processing.
 Anxiety was examined across the menstrual, follicular (with and without menstruation),

 and luteal phases, while ToM was measured in the mid-follicular and mid-to-late luteal phases.

-Analyzing the collected data (with n = 20 for anxiety, n = 17 for ToM) led to the figures shown below.
+Analysis of the collected data (with n = 20 for anxiety, n = 17 for ToM) led to the figures shown below.
 As can be seen in the first bar chart, anxiety

 varied across phases.
-Anxiety was reported to be highest during the menstrual phase (low estrogen levels),
+Anxiety was reported to be highest during the menstrual phase (low estrogen levels)

-the follicular phase following menstruation (high estrogen levels).
+and lowest during the rest of the follicular phase following menstruation (high estrogen levels).

 without significant differences compared to the other phases.

-No significant differences were found in ToM performance between phases.
+On the other hand, no significant differences were found in ToM performance between phases.
 The total ToM score reflected overall

-understanding, the Empathy ratio measured emotional sensitivity toward others, and the Understanding
+social understanding, the Empathy ratio measured emotional sensitivity toward others, and the Understanding

 Inappropriateness ratio measured awareness of socially inappropriate remarks.
 All these scores remained stable